m3data/collective-futurecrafting/_craft/philosophy.md

 <div class="container">
   <div class="section-heading">
-    <h2>Loving Wisdom</h2>
+    <h2>Loving wisdom</h2>
-    <p>At the heart of Collective Futurecrafting lies a philosophy not of distant contemplation, but of engaging with a love for wisdom—the kind that emerges when we find ways to collapse the dualities of heart and mind, ancestral and emerging knowledge, personal insight and planetary understanding.
+    <p>At the heart of Collective Futurecrafting lies a philosophy not of distant contemplation, but of a playful engaging with a love for wisdom—the kind that emerges when we find ways to collapse the dualities of heart and mind, ancestral and emerging knowledge, personal insight and planetary understanding.
 These axioms form the foundation of our approach, drawn from the deep patterns of life itself.</p>
   </div>

   {% include content-pod.html